-Members of Kingdom Fungi include edible and poisonous mushrooms, molds that flavor cheeses, yeast that leavens breads, medicines such as penicillin and organisms that cause human disease.
+Members of the kingdom Fungi include edible and poisonous mushrooms, molds that flavor cheeses, yeast that leavens bread, medicines such as penicillin and organisms that cause human disease.
 Although they appear much like plants, fungi cannot make their own food; instead, they feed on dead organisms or act as parasites.

 Some molds produce poisons, or mycotoxins, such as aflatoxin, a cancer-causing agent.
 Molds form on foods and cling to refrigerator interiors and cleaning implements.
 To keep exposure to mold at a minimum, cover and refrigerate food immediately, consume leftovers within a few days and avoid inhaling moldy items.

 Certain poisonous mushrooms closely resemble edible ones and may deceive the amateur mushroom collector, delivering almost certain death if you ingest even a minute amount.
-Mushrooms of the Amanita group such as the destroying angel and death cap have no antidote, causing death from liver and kidney failure.
+Mushrooms of the Amanita genus, such as the destroying angel and death cap, have no antidote, causing death from liver and kidney failure.

 Superficial and Subcutaneous Infections

 Ringworm caused by several Tinea species may affect the head, trunk and extremities; athlete’s foot occurs as a ringworm of the foot.
 Black piedra causes dark bumps to form on the hair shaft.
 Fungal infections of the toenails, or onychomycosis, stem from foot infections.
 These fungal infections spread from an infected object or person.
 Keeping body parts dry and cool helps prevent superficial fungal infections.

-Four fungal species - Coccidioides immitis, Histoplasma capsulatum, Paracoccidioides brasiliensis and Blastomyces dermatitidis -- characteristically produce spores that lead to systemic mycoses, fungal infections that affect more than one part of the body.
+Four fungal species - Coccidioides immitis, Histoplasma capsulatum, Paracoccidioides brasiliensis and Blastomyces dermatitidis - characteristically produce spores that lead to systemic mycoses, fungal infections that affect more than one part of the body.
 In healthy individuals, the infection either produces no symptoms or clears up on its own.

-Affects of Fungi on Other Organisms
+Effects of Fungi on Other Organisms

 Fungal diseases of plants lead to economic losses for the agricultural industry and shortages in plant food sources for human and animal consumption, affecting plants before or after they're harvested.
 By genetically altering the susceptibility of plants to fungal disease, using fungicides and isolating infected plants, botanists hope to ameliorate the effects of fungal diseases.